YShokrollahi/transformers-tf/README.md

-# Transformer Packages for smaples
+# Transformer Packages for smaples and ready to use

 This package provides a TensorFlow implementation of a Transformer model for translation tasks.
 It includes data loading, model definition, and training scripts and docs as well.